infinicam/infinicam-samples/src/HelloWorld/README.md

 1. Connect INIFINICAM UC-1 to your Windows PC with USB-C cable.
 2. Launch HelloWorld.exe in the bin folder.
-3. The application save the image to "test.bmp"
+3. The application save the image as "test.bmp"

-#### developed by: Photron Ltd.
+#### Developed by: Photron Ltd.